-Looking for the best petrol lawn mowers available?
+Looking for the best petrol lawn mower available?
 We bring you the most popular petrol models and list the benefits of owning a powerful mower.

-Petrol mowers should be at the top of your list if you have a big expanse of lawn to maintain.
+Petrol mowers should be at the top of your list if you have a medium to large expanse of lawn to maintain.

 The bigger the grass expanse, the longer you have to mow – so maintaining your mower power is of the utmost importance.